 - 1/4 tsp garlic powder

-- 8 flour tortillas 8 inches in diameter
+- 4 flour or corn tortillas 8 inches in diameter

 - 2 cups shredded Napa Cabbage